funakoshi2718/funakoshi-miner/README.md

 Notes:

-    The first specified -temp-max val1 -temp-min val2 pair is applied to the first GPU.
-    The second specified temperature bounds is applied to the second GPU, etc'.
-    This enables you to specify different temperature bounds for each GPU card.

     Pascal GPUs auto control clock speed to prevent the temperature from going too high.
     To be on the safe size you can set -temp-max to 83 and -temp-min to 75 (for example).